 - More time together on your big day

 - Less stress & more fun

 In our experience a receiving line is one of the least efficient way to greet guests.
-This can take more than an hour of precious time that we generally don't have.
+This can take sometimes an hour or more.
 However, sometimes you have very little choice in the matter based on family traditions etc. A common way to resolve the desire to greet your guests is to dismiss the rows.
-I find that this usually cuts about 50% off the time of a traditional line.
-Another great way to maximize your timeline is to greet guests at your reception after you have finished your meal but your guests are still seated.
+We find that this usually cuts about 50% off the time of a traditional line.
+Another great way to maximize your timeline is to greet guests at your reception after you have finished your meal but while your guests are still seated.
 If you do the third option you need to hide away after you walk down the aisle so you don’t accidentally end up doing an impromptu receiving line because you get mobbed.
 Another idea is to do a “soft entrance” and greet people informally at the cocktail hour.
 This is our personal favorite approach.
 Just try to get to the people who have come the furthest to be with you and you don't see as much.

 Family Photo Session

 When planning out your timeline we suggest thinking about how many family photos you will want from your wedding photography package.

 - Do you have a large family or a small family?